This page contains links to publications on preparing for climate change that can assist local government decision-making.

 The publications also discuss a risk management framework in which to consider the consequences of these hazards.

-An updated version of this guidance is due to be released in the second half of 2016.
+An updated version of this guidance is due to be released in 2017.

 - Coastal hazards and climate change: A guidance manual for local government in New Zealand

 - Preparing for coastal change: A guide for local government in New Zealand (summary publication)

 Tools for estimating the effects of climate change on flood flow